1960 Kerala Legislative Assembly election: Constituencies

 There were 114 legislative assembly constituencies in the Kerala Legislative Assembly, 1957.
 Out of these 102 were single-member constituencies while the number of double-member constituencies was 12.
 One constituency was reserved for Schedule Caste.
 There were 64,77,665 electors in single-member constituencies, while in double-member constituencies there were 15,63,333 electors.
 Total 312 candidates contested for the 126 seats of the 114 constituencies in the Assembly.
 Poll percentage was 85.72%, an increase of 20.23% from 65.49% in 1957 assembly elections.

 Political parties

-Four national parties, Communist Party of India, Indian National Congress, Praja Socialist Party and Bharatiya Jana Sangha along with the state party Muslim League took part in the assembly election.
+Three national parties, Communist Party of India, Indian National Congress, and Praja Socialist Party along with the state party Muslim League took part in the assembly election.
 In these elections, the Indian National Congress, Praja Socialist Party, and Indian Union Muslim League formed a pre-poll alliance to counter the Communist Party of India.
 Together they fielded 125 candidates and supported an independent candidate, while the Communist Party of India fielded 108 candidates and gave party support to 16 independents.